-There are no makeup possibilities for the workshop quizzes or the assignments.
+There are no makeup possibilities for the workshop quizzes, Achieve homework or the assignments.
 For the midterm test you are required to email the class email before the test starts, in addition to self-declaring absence on Acorn.
-A make-up term test will be organized on Friday August 4, 2023, time and location will be announced later.
+In the three days after the midterm you need to email a Verification of Illness, proof of travel or some other documentation that shows why you missed the midterm.
+With the self-declared absence before and documentation we will confirm the makeup test.
+A make-up term test will be organized on Wednesday June 5, 2024, time and location will be announced later.
 The make-up test will be in person.
 There is no make-up test for missing the makeup test.
 If you miss the midterm test and the makeup, you are advised to drop the course.
 Under no circumstances will the weight of the term test be transferred to the final exam.
-If you miss the final exam, you need to petition A&S.

-Accommodations for missed assessments beyond what is in the syllabus has only occurred in consultation with a student's college registrar's office.
+If you miss the final exam, you need to petition A&S. Accommodations for missed assessments beyond what is in the syllabus has only occurred in consultation with a student's college registrar's office.